This Extraordinary Being: Writing

 "This Extraordinary Being" establishes the origins of Hooded Justice, revealing that he was in fact Will Reeves, Angela's grandfather.
 Much of the origin of Hooded Justice is based on the material that Alan Moore and Dave Gibbons had established for the Watchmen comic series.
-While Hooded Justice is a minor character whose identity was never revealed within the limited series, he played a key role in stopping the attempted rape of Silk Spectre by The Comedian shortly after the Minutemen had posed for their first photo session.
+While Hooded Justice is a minor character whose identity was never revealed within the comic book, he played a key role in stopping the attempted rape of Silk Spectre by The Comedian shortly after the Minutemen had posed for their first photo session.
 Many elements of the comic's supplemental texts written by Moore as interludes, particularly the fictional Under the Hood memoirs by Hollis Mason (the original Nite Owl), were drawn from and referenced in the episode.
 These included Hooded Justice saving a young couple in his first known appearance, his participation in the Minutemen photo session, and his homosexuality.

 The miniseries also contains scenes from a fictional TV series within the show's universe centered on the Minutemen titled American Hero Story: Minutemen (a parody of the American Horror Story franchise), depicting a violent, hyper-stylized version of Hooded Justice played by Cheyenne Jackson (who himself starred on American Horror Story).
 "This Extraordinary Being" opens with a scene from American Hero Story in which Hooded Justice is unmasked as bodybuilder Rolf Müller, whom Mason speculated to be Hooded Justice's true identity in Under the Hood.
 Mason notes that Müller's body was later recovered from the sea, which the miniseries had depicted as the opening scene of American Hero Story in the episode "Martial Feats of Comanche Horsemanship."

 Remarking on the racial themes in the episode, director Stephen Williams stated that Watchmen endeavors to "unearth... that part of our collective history that has been neglected, or omitted, like Tulsa 1921, in the pilot....
 These are all parts of African American history, and obviously, by extension, therefore straight-up American history that have been given short shrift."
 The episode's title is taken from Hollis Mason's introduction of Hooded Justice in Under the Hood.

 Will is shown being inducted into the New York Police Department by Samuel J. Battle (played by Philly Plowden), who in reality was the first black officer in the force.
 Vox observed that the character of Fred, the racist white supermarket owner played by Glenn Fleshler, appears to allude to Fred Trump, the father of Donald Trump, based on both his appearance and other elements that aligned with the elder Trump's biography, including his involvement with the Ku Klux Klan.